 Are you wondering what “friends with benefits” actually means?
 Perhaps you’ve heard the term come up in movies and TV shows, or have seen the acronym FWB and were unsure what kind of relationship that was.
 Maybe you are simply trying to determine if it’s the right situation for you.
-Whatever the case may be, in order to make a friends with benefits relationship work, it’s important to understand what this kind of casual connection truly means and entails.
+Whatever the case may be, in order to make a friends-with-benefits relationship work, it’s important to understand what this kind of casual connection truly means and entails.

-What Is Friends with Benefits?
+What Is Friends With Benefits?

-If you’re thinking about entering into a friends with benefits relationship, there are five key points to keep in mind that’ll help you determine if this casual connection is truly beneficial for you in every respect.
+If you’re thinking about entering into a friends-with-benefits relationship, there are a few key points that’ll help you determine if a casual connection is truly beneficial for you in every respect.

 Why Friends With Benefits Works for Some People

 Having no strings attached—as in the lack of emotional commitment, emotional investment, or both formal and informal obligations of a relationship—can be alluring to people for different reasons.
 People who have a preference for non-monogamous relationships and those who don't have the time for or an interest in the emotional efforts or time commitment of a traditional relationship might prefer a FWB scenario.
 Someone who has had negative experiences in past relationships and isn't ready to open up emotionally can benefit from the physical benefits of FWB relationships without sacrificing their sense of safety in non-commitment.
 Individuals that identify as aromantic or have no interest in romantic attraction may also be drawn to these relationships, as would those already in open romantic relationships only seeking to fulfill sexual needs.